mdn/translated-content/files/ja/web/api/intersection_observer_api/timing_element_visibility/index.md

 We start by fetching the time at which the ad's previous visibility status check time (`adBox.dataset.lastViewStarted`) into a local variable named `lastStarted`.
 We also get the current time-since-creation value using {{domxref("Performance.now", "performance.now()")}} into `currentTime`.

 If `lastStarted` is non-zero—meaning the timer is currently running, we compute the difference between the current time and the start time to determine the number of milliseconds the timer has been visible since the last time it became visible.
 This is added to the current value of the ad's `totalViewTime` to bring the total up to date.
-Note the use of {{jsxref("parseFloat()")}} here; because these values are strings, JavaScript tries to do a string concatenation instead of addition without it.
+Note the use of {{jsxref("parseFloat", "parseFloat()")}} here; because these values are strings, JavaScript tries to do a string concatenation instead of addition without it.

 Finally, the last-viewed time for the ad is updated to the current time.
 This is done whether the ad was running when this function was called or not; this causes the ad's timer to always be running when this function returns.
 This makes sense because this function is only called if the ad is visible, even if it's just now become visible.